 With more and more of us working from home these days, interest in the tax relief available to those working away from the office has skyrocketed.

-From 2022, you can claim tax relief on up to 30% of your heating and electricity costs and up to 30% on your broadband costs (for 2021, you can only claim up to 10% of your heating and electricity, while broadband remains at 30%).
+Since 2022, you can claim tax relief on up to 30% of your heating and electricity costs and up to 30% on your broadband costs (for previous years you can only claim up to 10% of your heating and electricity, while broadband remains at 30%).

 However 30% is the absolute maximum you can apply for and would only be possible if you spent 365 days working from home.
 Your home working costs must be apportioned based on the number of days you have actually worked from home.